 Textbook(s): Mauk, John, and John Metz.
 The Composition of Everyday Life: A Guide to Writing.

 Concise 5th edition.
-Boston: Cengage Learning, 2015.
+Boston: Cengage Learning, 2016.
 Print.

-This text is property of Jackson Local Schools and will be assigned to students.
-Students are responsible for the full replacement cost of \$99.95 if the text is lost.
-Additional Materials: 1 - 70-page SINGLE SUBJECT spiral notebook dedicated to the course ; Students WILL compose essays in BEARWORKS (Google Drive) and store them in a Bearworks folder created by the instructor and shared with the student.
-Recommended: external USB drive to save files.
-Back up your work.
-Even clouds can have bad days.Method to keep organized - three-ring binder?
+\\ This text is property of Jackson Local Schools and will be assigned to students.
+Students are responsible for the full replacement cost of \$99.95 if the text is lost or damaged.

+Additional Materials: Writer's Workshop Journal 1 - 70-page SINGLE SUBJECT spiral notebook dedicated to the course; Students WILL compose essays in BEARWORKS (Google Drive) and will conduct peer reviews through BEARWORKS.
+Students MUST have internet access and a JHS student account and password.
+Essays will be stored in a Bearworks folder created by the instructor and shared with the student.
+Students who lose school internet access due to noncompliance with JHS policies risk failing the course.
+Recommended: External USB drive to save files.
+Back up work.
+Even clouds can have bad days.
+Consider using a method to keep organized like a three-ring binder since handouts, calendars and other class materials will be paper handouts.